-We all know that there has been an exponential growth in programmatic video advertising, thanks to rise of mobile devices and affordable internet.
-This means, you’re leaving the money on the table if you haven’t using a video monetization service.
-On the other hand, ad blocking users are increasing in numbers.
+We all know that there has been an exponential growth in programmatic video advertising, thanks to the rise of mobile devices and affordable internet.
+This means you’re leaving the money on the table if you haven’t used a video monetization service.
+On the other hand, ad-blocking users are increasing in numbers.
 Now, both publishers and video programming creators are forced to find a sweet spot to run video ads without hampering user experience.
 That’s where server-side ad insertion comes in.

 “We predict that $2.54 billion will be spent on targeted, addressable TV ads in the US this year.”

 Server-side-ad-insertion (SSAI), also known as ad stitching or dynamic ad insertion is a technique that allows publishers to stitch their video ad with the content at the CMS level instead of on the browser level.
 The technology has emerged as a key solution that assists companies in streamlining and monetizing their ad content simultaneously with alleviating ad blocks, irrespective of platforms whether mobile, desktop, tablets, OTT, etc.